Bachelors of Arts in Criminal Justice

 Already have college credits?

-Transfer students who have earned 24 or more college-level transferable credit hours must:
+Transfer applicants who have earned 24 or more college-level transferable credit hours must submit the following:

-- Unweighted cumulative GPA of 2.5 or greater
+- Minimum cumulative GPA of 2.5 at the most recently attended institution

 Admission Process